Trump's task: Resetting campaign that GOP fears is slipping

 The death of Supreme Court Justice Ruth Bader Ginsburg animated conservatives but also electrified Democrats, driving a tsunami of cash toward Biden and down-ballot Democrats.
 Trump’s heavily derided debate performance only exacerbated the problem, as even his own supporters found him rude as he so frequently interrupted Biden.

 Reviewing data afterward, campaign aides worried as they started to see Trump’s support begin to slip.
-They saw the president’s coronavirus diagnosis as only compounding the problem, particularly with seniors.
+The president’s coronavirus diagnosis only compounded the problem, particularly with older voters.

 “It’s not good,” said Alex Conant, a senior campaign adviser to Sen. Marco Rubio’s 2016 presidential campaign.
 "It’s been a long time since Donald Trump has had any good news, and when he does have good news, he manages to step on it.”